 How to renew your registration

-There are six ways to renew a vehicle, trailer or motor bike registration.
+There are seven ways to renew a vehicle, trailer or motor bike registration.

 You can renew your vehicle, trailer or motor bike registration

-online at EzyReg by using MasterCard, Visa credit card or BPay view
+online at EzyReg by using MasterCard or Visa.

 - your licence or client number